Eschol Park suburb profile

 Eschol Park rental market trends

-The rental market in Eschol Park has experienced growth, with house rents increasing by 11.1% over the past year to $600 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
-This suburb offers opportunities for investors focusing on house rentals in a growing market.
+The rental market in Eschol Park has experienced modest growth, with house rents increasing by 3.4% over the past year to $600 per week.
+There is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
+This suburb offers a stable environment for house renters, with limited competition from unit rentals.

 Suburbs near Eschol Park